 Employees requiring keys for their jobs are responsible for the safety and return of the keys.
-Your supervisor will initiate a key request for any keys you might need.
 Any lost, stolen, or broken keys need to be reported immediately to your supervisor.
 Upon resignation or termination, keys must be returned to your supervisor.